-You’ve heard the rumors about driving in Germany.
+You’ve heard the rumors about driving while stationed in Germany.
 These tales of no speed limits either scare the bajeezus out of you or you can’t wait to get on the road and open up full throttle.
 But before you hop behind the steering wheel and drive super granny style out of sheer fear or tear down the road feeling like you’re the next Dale Earnheardt, there are a few things to know and do before you are even allowed to drive in Germany.

 1) Not all streets are no speed limits